Don't Be Silly!!! Nobody knows you by your name...

 "What?
-Even I am thinking of changing my name to Billi...we can get a tattoo.
+Even I am thinking of changing my name to Bili...we can get a tattoo.
 Then we will have a nice way for introducing ourselves too".
 There was no way I as going to do that but I wanted to nudge Mark to know what he was thinking.

 "Sure... go ahead", he took a pause and then said, "It's funny how people hold their names so close to their heart when in fact it is just a small part of their identity and not to mention 'comes secondary'.
 I have met many people who take an offence if you call out their name incorrectly."

 "Tell me about it!
 Initially, I used to struggle pronouncing names of you people...
 I think I have apologised more for calling out names incorrectly than anything else on this planet...
-In fact, to not to make them feel bad, I would give an easy name to those who had difficult names... but guess what?
+In fact, just not to make them feel bad, I would give an easy name to those who had difficult names... but guess what?
 I had to apologise for that as well.", I said remembering my early days on Earth making him laugh.

 I literally had no idea of usage of vowels and consonants here.
 Besides that, it's so confusing... like there is no difference in pronunciation of Sean / Shaun / Shawn, yet the spelling is different.
 Why do you people have to make things so complicated?

 "If I had known how much you all are so emotionally connected with your name, I would have come more prepared and I would have also kept a better name of myself so people could remember me easily".